Sucuturdean/Gindo/README.md

 ## Advantages && Disadvantages

+Advantages:

- + [ ] All the variables can be stored on the stack
+- [ ] All the variables can be stored on the stack
- + [ ] Shorter start code
+- [ ] Shorter start code
- + [ ] You can call any glfw function from any thread
+- [ ] You can call any glfw function from any thread

+Disadvantages:

- / A more opinionated aproach
+- A more opinionated aproach